How to Create a Mobile App: A Complete Development Guide

 Quality assurance (QA) is a means of verifying that your application is up to standard.
 This stage in particular is intertwined with back-end and front-end development.

-Testing is equally important and exists as an ongoing process during development where you can detect small errors in functionality and fix them prior to the application’s release.
+Testing is equally essential and exists as an ongoing process during development, where you can detect minor errors in functionality and fix them before the application’s release.

 As expected, this will lead to more genuine feedback and prevent unexpected problems when you finally launch your product on the market.